 Man seriously injured in NE Portland shooting

 PORTLAND, Ore.
-(KPTV) - One person was hurt in a shooting in northeast Portland on Saturday night, according to the Portland Police Bureau.
+(KPTV) - A man was injured in a shooting in northeast Portland on Friday night, according to the Portland Police Bureau.

-PPB said just after 9 p.m.
-Saturday, officers responded to the 9400 block of Northeast Sunderland Avenue.
-When they arrived, they found a man who was shot.
-They provided trauma first aid before paramedics arrived.
-The man was taken to a hospital, but his condition is not known.
+PPB said just after 11 p.m.
+Friday, officers responded to the 400 block of Northeast 157th Avenue.
+When they arrived, they found one man shot.
+He was taken to a hospital with serious injuries but is expected to survive.

+SEE ALSO: Man arrested in Tualatin for murder of Douglas Co. woman

-Officers said the suspect left the scene and no arrests have been made.
-No suspect description has been released.
-The Focused Intervention Team and Enhanced Community Safety Team are investigating.
+Police said no arrests have been made.
+A suspect description has not been released.
+Detectives are investigating the shooting.

 Copyright 2023 KPTV-KPDX.
 All rights reserved.